Medical Plan Options and Health Savings Account

 You have three medical plan options available to choose from through Aetna.

 The Aetna PPO Plan is a traditional co-pay style medical plan with hospital services subject to a deductible and cost sharing.
+Watch a short video (5 minutes) describing the PPO Plan for 2017.

 The Aetna Consumer Choice (HSA) Plan is a plan that couples a high deductible health plan with a tax advantaged Health Savings Account (see below for more information on the Health Savings Account).
+Watch a short video (10 minutes) describing the HSA Plan for 2017.

 The Aetna Whole Health (ACO) Plan provides a lower cost option than the PPO, but requires use of a more limited provider network in order to access the highest level of benefit.
+Watch a short video (8 minutes) describing the ACO plan for 2017.

 Questions for Aetna?
 Call the concierge services line listed on the back of your card 1-855-586-6963.